 The District Must look at Additional Revenue to Foster a More Just Economic Recovery

-Lawmakers must look to other sources of revenue to address the District’s significant, growing, and urgent budget needs as the pandemic continues to rage on–and as back rent continues to pile up for more than 60,000 residents.
+Lawmakers must look to other sources of revenue to address the District’s significant, growing, and urgent budget needs as the pandemic continues to rage on–and as back rent continues to pile up for residents facing hard times.
+Some 37,000 DC residents reported that their household was behind on rent between January 20th and February 15th, according to the Census Bureau’s Household Pulse Survey.
+This is a striking increase compared to pre-pandemic levels.
 While the surplus from FY 2020 is enough to prevent additional cuts, the existing financial plan already called for a reduction in spending in FY 2022 compared to the approved FY 2021 budget, adjusting for inflation.
 This means that local spending and revenue are not keeping up with the huge challenges the District faces.
 Additionally, while federal funds have certainly helped DC stay afloat, the timing and amount of federal aid has and may continue to be uncertain and insufficient to meet all of the District’s needs.

 District residents and businesses will continue to struggle financially if lawmakers do not identify additional sources of revenue.
 Lawmakers should not only prevent any cuts to services, they should also increase investments in certain areas to help residents and businesses weather the recession — such as eviction prevention or addressing the learning loss faced by so many students.
 The District can raise the level of revenue it needs by raising taxes on DC’s wealthiest residents, closing wasteful tax loopholes, and strategically tapping its extensive reserves.